-Anantara Veli and Dhigu don’t participate in Virtuoso but they have kindly offered to match the usual Virtuoso amenities for readers of TheLuxuryTraveller.com.
+Anantara Veli and Dhigu don’t participate in Virtuoso but they have kindly offered to match the usual Virtuoso amenities for guests of TheLuxuryTraveller.com.

-Email me and I can arrange this for you on any flexible rate visible on the Anantara website.
+Email us and we can arrange this for you on any flexible rate visible on the Anantara website.
 The rate you pay will match Anantara exactly but you’ll get the above extras thrown in for free!

 Cash rates for an entry level Over Water Bungalow start at around £310 per night in the off season and increase to around £500 at peak times.

 We stayed in a Deluxe Over Water Pool Bungalow, which is the property’s highest room category, retailing for an average of £700 per night.